VeronikaEberle

 Veronika Eberle’s exceptional talent and the poise and maturity of her musicianship have been recognised by many of the world’s finest orchestras, venues and festivals, as well as by some of the most eminent conductors.

-Veronika Eberle plays the 1693 “Ries” Stradivarius, which is on generous loan from the Reinhold Würth Musikstiftung gGmbH.
+Veronika plays the 1693 “Ries” Stradivarius, which is on generous loan from the Reinhold Würth Musikstiftung gGmbH.

 Veronika is based in Munich